shondsouza/Planical-website/README.md

 4. AI Chatbot
 AI Chatbot for Support: The platform integrates an AI chatbot to answer frequently asked questions (FAQs) related to mental health.
 This AI assistant offers immediate support and guidance, making it accessible 24/7 for users needing quick advice.
 5. Login Page

 User Authentication: Users can create accounts or log in to the platform.
 This feature ensures secure access to personalized features such as chat history and saved resources.
 Tech Stack

-Frontend: HTML, CSS, JavaScript (or React.js for dynamic components).
+Frontend: HTML, CSS, JavaScript.
 Backend: Node.js with Express.js to manage API requests and chat functionality.
 Database: Firebase Firestore for real-time data management.
-AI Chatbot: Dialogflow (or any other AI solution) for natural language processing and chatbot conversations.
+AI Chatbot: Dialogflow for natural language processing and chatbot conversations.

-# npm-web
+# Mindspace:
 https://github.com/user-attachments/assets/657c3849-a00c-4f49-9817-6dc367e389f0